310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Chiaki %}
-...Yeah.
+…Yeah.
 That’s the kind of kid he is—He’s the strongest one out of all of us.

 He’s our role model and our guide.
 He’s much more suited for that job than Kanata and I.

 {% endbubble %}
 {% bubble Midori2 %}
-Please say all of that to him instead...
+Please say all of that to him instead…

 I’m the worst out of the flock, so I guess that’s why you kept supporting me the most, like during Repayment Festival—